typetron/typetron.org/tutorials/twitter-clone/profile.md

 }
 ```

-As you probably saw, for the _photo_ and _cover_ properties we accept an _File,_ or a _string_.
-This is because we will
+As you probably saw, for the _photo_ and _cover_ properties we accept a _File_.
+This is because we will handle the case
-handle the case when you can make a request with _photo_ and _cover_ properties being the old images paths.
+when you can make a request with _photo_ and _cover_ properties being the old images paths.

 #### Creating the user profile update endpoint